 There is something about spicy foods that really makes us come to life.
-In this chilaquiles recipe with fresh quail eggs, the fiery flavor of the jalapeno and Hungarian paprika come together to form a delicious red chile sauce that is wonderfully complemented by honey and tomatoes.
+In this chilaquiles recipe with fresh quail eggs, the fiery flavor of the jalapeno and paprika come together to form a delicious red chile sauce that is wonderfully complemented by honey and tomatoes.

-Of course, the quail eggs are the ingredient that truly binds everything together, creating a truly stunning dish with their rich texture and flavorful yolk.
+Of course, the quail eggs are the ingredient that truly binds everything together, creating a stunning dish with their rich texture and flavorful yolk.
 Also, thanks to the fresh feta cheese and radishes, this chilaquiles recipe manages to find the perfect balance between fiery and fresh!

 HOW TO MAKE THIS CHILAQUILES RECIPE WITH QUAIL EGGS

 Chilaquiles has to be one of the fastest Mexican recipes you can make for breakfast.
 No special skills are required.
 Just make sure you get all the ingredients and add a little extra love.
 And if you want to be done with it even faster, just make the sauce one day ahead and store it in the fridge.

 - 1½ cups tortilla chips

 - 3.5 ounces feta cheese